huajiejin/ggml-tools-installer/README.md

 The scripts help you install the **latest versions** of these tools, which may not be available through Homebrew (It usually takes some time for Homebrew to catch up).

+*Note: These scripts are not designed for any other OS except macOS*

 ## Quick Install

 To install all three tools and their dependencies, run the following command in your terminal: